ROBERTSON PARK STUDIO 2021 NEWSLETTER

 On Sunday 19 September an Open Studio Day for the public was held at Studio, attracting a good crowd of new and old art lovers who came to chat, learn, buy, and discover more about this Artist Run Space.

-After a series of public consultations, the City of Vincent has begun to redesign and renovate the Robertson Park, within which the studio sits.
-Both the artists and students commend the city for seeking public comment and then renewing our lease to at least the beginning of 2025 and included in its 2021/22 overall buildings maintenance budget to replace the 50-year-old lighting and heating, provide drop down power, general painting, repair the leaking roof and crumbling doors and frames.
+After a series of public consultations, the City of Vincent has begun the renovation of Robertson Park.
+The artists also commend the city for renewing our lease to 2025 and included in its 2021/22 maintenance budget to replace the 50-year-old lighting and heating, provide drop down power, painting, plus to repair the leaking roof and doors and frames.

 To see more recent news, visit the studio's Facebook or Instagram